Loading

 Tribal nations are sovereign governments with their own legal systems.
 Cases involving tribal members, tribal land, or tribal businesses require specialized knowledge that most law firms simply don't have.

 Tribes are sovereign nations with the inherent right to self-govern.
-This sovereignty affects everything from jurisdiction to contract enforcement to employment law.
+This sovereignty affects everything from jurisdiction to contract enforcement to regulatory compliance.

 Federal, state, and tribal law may all apply to a single matter.
 Determining which laws govern—and which courts have jurisdiction—requires deep expertise.